yahaha5788/yahaha5788/README.md

 # ooh funny code what does it do

-this is the stats of my brain
+this is the state of my brain